5 Tips to Prevent Chimney Fires

 Author of Home Focus

 During the winter months, many homeowners enjoy curling up in front of a cozy fire.
 Unfortunately, chimney fires are a common cause of house fires during the winter.
+According to the Chimney Safety Institute of America, there are over 25,000 chimney fires reported annually in the United States, causing over $125 million in property damage each year.
 Whether you are using wood or natural gas, fireplace safety is important.
 Listed below are a few tips:

 While natural gas fireplaces require a bit less maintenance than their wood-burning counterparts, fireplace safety should still be practiced.
 To make sure your gas fireplace is operating safely, chimney inspections and proper ventilation should be part of your routine maintenance plan.